Kennesaw State visits San Jose State after Hall’s 33-point game - WTOP News

 San Jose, California; Saturday, 10:30 p.m.
 EST

-BOTTOM LINE: San Jose State faces Kennesaw State after Sadaidriene Hall scored 33 points in San Jose State’s 107-100 overtime win against the Cal Poly Mustangs.
+BOTTOM LINE: San Jose State hosts Kennesaw State after Sadaidriene Hall scored 33 points in San Jose State’s 107-100 overtime win over the Cal Poly Mustangs.

 The Spartans have gone 2-2 in home games.
-San Jose State is eighth in the MWC with 13.2 assists per game led by Donavan Yap averaging 3.2.
+San Jose State scores 77.8 points while outscoring opponents by 4.5 points per game.

-The Owls are 1-2 on the road.
-Kennesaw State is the CUSA leader with 38.2 rebounds per game led by Braedan Lue averaging 6.5.
+The Owls are 1-2 in road games.
+Kennesaw State has a 1-0 record in games decided by less than 4 points.

-San Jose State’s average of 7.0 made 3-pointers per game this season is only 0.5 more made shots on average than the 6.5 per game Kennesaw State gives up.
+San Jose State makes 47.5% of its shots from the field this season, which is 8.2 percentage points higher than Kennesaw State has allowed to its opponents (39.3%).
 Kennesaw State averages 9.0 made 3-pointers per game this season, 1.0 more made shot on average than the 8.0 per game San Jose State gives up.

-TOP PERFORMERS: Josh Uduje is scoring 17.3 points per game with 4.9 rebounds and 1.3 assists for the Spartans.
+TOP PERFORMERS: Donavan Yap is averaging 8.3 points and 3.2 assists for the Spartans.

-Simeon Cottle is averaging 16.7 points and 3.7 assists for the Owls.
+Braedan Lue is averaging 10.5 points and 6.5 rebounds for the Owls.

 LAST 10 GAMES: Spartans: 6-4, averaging 81.2 points, 33.4 rebounds, 14.4 assists, 5.4 steals and 3.3 blocks per game while shooting 49.7% from the field.
 Their opponents have averaged 74.0 points per game.